 The second theme evident in the search strategy was the impact of cultural competence education and training among healthcare providers.
-The studies demonstrated positive correlations with cultural awareness, skills, knowledge, attitudes, and behaviors.
-Therefore, it is imperative for the principal investigator to study the effect of cultural competence education programs to enhance the efficacy of cognitive mental health delivery processes and patient outcomes.
+The studies positively correlated with cultural awareness, skills, knowledge, attitudes, and behaviors.
+Therefore, the principal investigator must study the effect of cultural competence education programs to enhance the efficacy of cognitive mental health delivery processes and patient outcomes.
 Several research studies validated the significance of education initiatives in improving nurses’ cultural competencies to achieve optimal health outcomes.
-Chu et al. (2022) performed a systematic review study that aimed at determining the outcomes of cultural competence training and education.
+Chu et al. (2022) performed a systematic review study to determine the outcomes of cultural competence training and education.
 The study included 37 training curricula and a sample size of 40 articles.
 The samples were published between 1984–2019.
-Chu et al. (2022) used a gamut of information such as cultural identities, training timeframe, instructional methods, and outcomes.
+Chu et al. (2022) used information such as cultural identities, training timeframe, instructional methods, and outcomes.
 In this case, the researchers mentioned that improving nurse’s cultural competence through training can positively impact mental health.
-The training allows nurses to become cognizant of their prejudices and assumptions making it easier to tailor culturally sensitive care to their patients.
-Subsequently, culturally competent nurses are able to meet the health needs of their clients, enhancing their satisfaction, treatment compliance, and quality of life (Chu et al., 2022).
-The study’s findings indicated that cultural attitudes, knowledge, and skills were among the most assessed training outcomes accounting for 89.2%, 81.1%, and 67.6%, respectively (Chu et al., 2022).
+The training allows nurses to become cognizant of their prejudices and assumptions, making it easier for them to tailor culturally sensitive care to their patients.
+Subsequently, culturally competent nurses can meet the health needs of their clients, enhancing their satisfaction, treatment compliance, and quality of life (Chu et al., 2022).
+The study’s findings indicated that cultural attitudes, knowledge, and skills were among the most assessed training outcomes, accounting for 89.2%, 81.1%, and 67.6%, respectively (Chu et al., 2022).
 These findings indicate that cultural competence education programs directly impact and motivate nurses to provide culturally competent care which can improve workflow efficiencies.

 Slobodin et al. (2020) conducted a mixed-methods study to develop a culturally informed education intervention to enhance the cultural competence of healthcare students.
 The study included a qualitative stage that encompassed semi-structured interviews with ten respondents.
 The qualitative data was analyzed through interpretative phenomenological analysis.
-In the quantitative phase, participants were randomized into the intervention and non-intervention groups, equally (Slobodin et al., 2020).
-The study began in September 2018 and went on for a two-year period.
+In the quantitative phase, participants were randomized into the intervention and non-intervention groups equally (Slobodin et al., 2020).
+The study began in September 2018 and went on for two years.
 This study investigated the gaps in the literature surrounding the paucity of cultural competence curricula and training.
 The researchers found that integrating cultural competence education programs can improve provider's comprehension of cultural diversity (Slobodin et al., 2020).
 More so, cultural competence training and educational materials are vital in mitigating cultural dissonance, enhancing optimal patient-provider communication and impeccable outcomes.
-This study solidifies the purpose of the project of improving the cultural competence of healthcare providers which in turn leads to positive impact across the continuum of care.
+This study solidifies the project's purpose of improving the cultural competence of healthcare providers which in turn leads to positive impact across the continuum of care.